GiorgioMorales/giorgiomorales.github.io/content/about.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: About
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
-      filters:
-        folders:
-          - project
-    design:
-      view: article-grid
-      fill_image: false
-      columns: 3
----

-Giorgio Morales is a researcher specializing in Symbolic Regression, Explainable and Interpretable Machine Learning, and Uncertainty Quantification.
+      text: Giorgio Morales is a researcher specializing in Symbolic Regression, Explainable and Interpretable Machine Learning, and Uncertainty Quantification.
 His work focuses on developing methods that bridge predictive performance and scientific understanding, enabling the discovery of interpretable models with robust uncertainty awareness.